shashidhar-kittur/banking-system/README.md

 _Please click on the images on right side to view my solution._

 User Interface:

--   Clean and intuitive interface for easy navigation.
-Responsive design to ensure a seamless experience across various devices.
+The interface is designed to be clean and intuitive, facilitating easy navigation.
+It is responsive, providing a seamless experience across different devices.

 Customer Data Management:

--   Implementation of a MongoDB database to store customer information.Basic customer details such as name, email, and current balance are captured.
+Utilization of a MongoDB database to effectively manage customer information.
+Basic details such as name, email, and current balance are stored securely.

 Dummy Data Creation:

--   Inclusion of functionality to generate and store dummy data for up to 10 customers in the MongoDB database.
+Functionality is included to generate and store dummy data for a maximum of 10 customers in the MongoDB database.

 Customers Table:

--   Display of a table showcasing customer information.
-    Fields include name, email, and current balance for each customer.
+A table is presented to display customer information, including their name, email, and current balance.

 Transfers Table:

--   Integration of a Transfers table to record and display all transactions.
-    Information logged includes transaction date, sender, recipient, and amount transferred.
+Integration of a Transfers table to log and exhibit all transactions.
+Key details recorded include the transaction date, sender, recipient, and transferred amount.

 Transaction Functionality:

--   User-friendly interface for initiating transactions between customers.
-    Validation checks to ensure sufficient balance before processing transfers.
+The system offers a user-friendly interface for initiating transactions between customers.
+Validation checks are in place to ensure that there are sufficient funds before processing transfers.

 Balance Update:

--   Real-time updating of customer balances after each successful transaction.
-    Display of updated balances in the Customers table.
+Customer balances are updated in real-time following each successful transaction.
+These updated balances are reflected in the Customers table.

 Security Measures:

--   Implementation of secure coding practices to protect against common web vulnerabilities.
-    Proper authentication and authorization mechanisms to ensure data integrity.
+Adherence to secure coding practices to mitigate common web vulnerabilities.
+Robust authentication and authorization mechanisms are implemented to maintain data integrity.

 Scalability:

--   Design considerations for scalability, ensuring the website can accommodate additional customers and transactions in the future.
+The design accounts for scalability, enabling the website to handle additional customers and transactions seamlessly in the future.